top of page

 Exercise: Focus on sense perception

-Be attentive and alert with all your senses: perceive colors, scents, sounds, experience touch, flavors and tastes.
+Be attentive and alert with all your senses: perceive colours, scents, sounds, experience touch, flavours, and tastes.

 Be in nature and connect with the elements.
 Choose an element and deeply sense and connect with it: air and sky, sun and fire, earth and land, waters of the world.